 How to do a market analysis for a large business

-Besides conducting market analysis, it is also vital for business owners to develop a marketing strategy to inform all elements of customer communication along the value chain.
+Besides conducting market analysis, it is also vital for business owners to develop a marketing strategy to inform all customer communication elements along the value chain.

-In this section of research, consumer segments are created, focusing on customer/client requirements and expectations.
-This area is important as in the case of the existence of a direct competitor.
+In this research phase, consumer segments are created, focusing on customer/client requirements and expectations.
+This area is important, as in the case of the existence of a direct competitor.
 Conducting direct competitor research requires reading the competitor’s threats and opportunities to understand potential client behavior regarding the competitors.